michaelmehr/results-summary-component/README.md

 In the future I would like to improve how I work with inline SVGs.
 Right now I struggle to not make them look awkward but it's all a process.
 I would also like to work on writing more organized CSS classes.

+Another struggle I had was with the local fonts.
+It was simple to use them in my development environment, but when deployed on Netlify I was unable to load the local fonts, and after lots of trial and error I resorted to using Google Fonts.
+I definitely need to spend some more time experimenting with Netlify and loading font assets.

 ## Author

 - Frontend Mentor - [@michaelmehr](https://www.frontendmentor.io/profile/michaelmehr)